jfrobinson/jfrobinson.github.io/members.md

 Nikita is a rising junior at UC Berkeley (Major: Immunology & Pathogenesis), who will pursue a PhD in the biomedical sciences.
 She is particularly interested in studying the links between risk factors, *e.g.*, infection, environmental, nutritional, and human developmental disease.
 #### Contact [Nikita](nikita.iyer@ucsf.edu)
 #### [LinkedIn](https://www.linkedin.com/in/nikita-iyer-8234a975)

-## Christopher Yan
-I'm Christopher Yan.
-I was drafted by the Golden State Warriors but I made Klay Thompson look bad.
-I do science now.